 Academic policies for the M.A. in Theology are established by the Advanced Degree Council (ADC) of the Toronto School of Theology (TST).
 Members of the ADC are appointed from the participating colleges, the departments, the University of Toronto and the Advanced Degree Students Association.
 ADC policies as they pertain to the M.A. program must be congruent with the accrediting standards of the Association of Theological Schools in the United States and Canada (ATS); and government statutes and regulations.
 Unlike some of the other AD programs, the M.A. is not granted conjointly with the University of Toronto nor has it been presented for approval by the Ontario Council for Graduate Studies (OCGS).
 Nevertheless, ADC policies in general are congruent with the Memorandum of Agreement among the TST, the participating colleges and the University of Toronto and with the policies of OCGS.
-Academic policies are administered collaboratively by the Director of Advanced Degree Programs of the TST (TST AD Director), by the Director of Advanced Degree Studies in the student's college of registration (college AD Director), and by the academic department in which the student is registered.
+Academic policies are administered collaboratively by the Director of Advanced Degree Programs of the TST (GCTS Director), by the Director of Advanced Degree Studies in the student's college of registration (college AD Director), and by the academic department in which the student is registered.
+M.A. students are not considered students of the University of Toronto under the terms of the TST/UofT Memorandum of Agreement, and do not enjoy the same rights and privileges granted by the UofT to students in TST's conjoint programs.